Historic Site of Anti-Mongolian Struggle: Location

 The protected area is around 110 ha, of which 867615 m2 is the designated historic site.
-The fortress was built inside an oreum around 3 km from the coast on the western side of the island, where the coastal lowlands meet the more mountainous interior.
-It lies between 140-250 m above sea level.
-The landscape of the site slopes upwards from the south to the north.
+The fortress was built inside an oreum around 3.1 km south from the coastal village of Hagwi-ri. on the western side of the island, where the coastal lowlands meet the more mountainous interior.
+It lies on a hill between 140-250 m above sea level.
+The landscape within the outer walls sloped upwards about 50 m from north to south.
 On the eastern and western sides of the site were natural streams, Goseongcheon stream and Sowangcheon stream respectively.

-The steep northern landscape and the two streams provided natural defenses.
+The location was chosen to take advantage of existing topography.
+The northern, eastern, and western outer walls were built atop already steep terrain; the north atop a steep ridge, and the east and west overlooking drops towards rivers.
+These sides were thus protected by natural defenses.
 The position on the oreum meant the fortress was higher than the surrounding terrain, and was thus both defensible and provided a view of potential invasion routes, including naval routes due to its position overlooking the Jeju Strait and Chuja Islands.
 On clear days islands surrounding the southern end of the Korean peninsula would also be visible, in the direction of Jindo.
 The soil at the site was suitable for creating earthen ramparts.
 There was also easy access to drinking water, and to wild game.

-Existing defensive structures, such as fortress Jejueupseong, were likely seen as too difficult to defend, and having much poorer views of attack from the north.
+Existing defensive structures, such as Jeju fortress, were likely seen as too difficult to defend, and having much poorer views of attack from the north.
 Surrounding the site were six of the sixteen major villages of the island at the time, making it the most populated part of the island.
 This meant the location could be easily supplied, and had access to six important ports along the northern coast.